-This Medical History Form was reviewed by: Printed Name
+This Medical History Form was reviewed by: Printed Name Date Signature

-Signature

-PREPARTICIPATION PHYSICAL EVALUATION -- PHYSICAL EXAMINATION

-Student's Name Sex Age Date of Birth Height Weight % Body fat (optional) Pulse BP / (brachial blo ,/ ood pressure while s) Vision R 20/ L 20/ Corrected: Y Ν Pupils: Equal Unequal

-As a minimum requirement, this Physical Examination Form must be completed prior to junior high athletic participation and again prior to first and third years of high school athletic participation.
+PREPARTICIPATION PHYSICAL EVALUATION -- PHYSICAL EXAMINATION Student's Name Sex Age Date of Birth Height Weight % Body fat (optional) Pulse BP/(/, /) brachial blood pressure while sitting Vision: R 20/ L 20/ Corrected: □ Y □ N Pupils: □ Equal □ Unequal As a minimum requirement, this Physical Examination Form must be completed prior to junior high athletic participation and again prior to first and third years of high school athletic participation.
 It must be completed if there are yes answers to specific questions on the student's MEDICAL HISTORY FORM on the reverse side.
 Local district policy may require an annual physical exam.

-NORMAL ABNORMAL FINDINGS INITIALS

-MEDICAL

-Appearance

-Eyes/Ears/Nose/Throat

-Lymph Nodes

-Heart-Auscultation of the heart in

-the supine position.
+NORMAL ABNORMAL FINDINGS MEDICAL Appearance Eyes/Ears/Nose/Throat Lymph Nodes Heart-Auscultation of the heart in the supine position.
 Heart-Auscultation of the heart in the standing position.

-Heart-Lower extremity pulses

-Pulses

-Lungs

-Abdomen

-Genitalia (males only)

-Skin

-Marfan's stigmata (arachnodactyly,

-pectus excavatum, joint

-hypermobility, scoliosis)

-MUSCULOSKELETAL

-Neck

-Back

-Shoulder/Arm

-Elbow/Forearm

-Wrist/Hand

-Hip/Thigh

-Knee

-station-based examination only

-CLEARANCE

-□ Cleared

-Leg/Ankle Foot

-Cleared after completing evaluation/rehabilitation for:

-□ Not cleared for: Reason:

-Recommendations:

-The following information must be filled in and signed by either a Physician, a Physician Assistant licensed by a State Board of Physician Assistant Examiners, a Registered Nurse recognized as an Advanced Practice Nurse by the Board of Nurse Examiners, or a Doctor of Chiropractic.
+Heart-Lower extremity pulses Pulses Lungs Abdomen Genitalia (males only) Skin Marfan's stigmata (arachnodactyly, pectus excavatum, joint hypermobility, scoliosis) MUSCULOSKELETAL Neck Back Shoulder/Arm Elbow/Forearm Wrist/Hand Hip/Thigh Knee Leg/Ankle Foot station-based examination only CLEARANCE □ Cleared ☐ Cleared after completing evaluation/rehabilitation for: □ Not cleared for: Reason: Recommendations: The following information must be filled in and signed by either a Physician, a Physician Assistant licensed by a State Board of Physician Assistant Examiners, a Registered Nurse recognized as an Advanced Practice Nurse by the Board of Nurse Examiners, or a Doctor of Chiropractic.
 Examination forms signed by any other health care practitioner, will not be accepted.
-Name (print/type)

-Date of Examination:

-Address: Phone Number: Signature:
+Name (print/type) Date of Examination: Address: Phone Number:

-Must be completed before a student participates in any practice, before, during or after school, (both in-season and out-of-season) or games/matches.